-In Mary's case, Bert would have died unmourned in some hospital and his share of the house and nothing else would pay his bills.
-Mary would be at a better place than she is today.
+In Mary's case, Bert would have died unmourned in some hospital.
+His share of the house would pay his bills.
+And if the money ended before his treatment was complete, so?

 When a man becomes so incensed, so anti-wife and pro-girlfriend, there is no real 'coming back'.
 There is no explanation, not apology, no forgiveness.

 Unless you have absolutely no money, no job, and are virtually the slave of your husband, leave.
 Leave with as much as you can get.